philtiger30/save/rea/lamp_ansible/README.md

 Prerequisite:
 This deployment script requires Ansible 1.6 or above.
-Please deploy this application onto a Amazon Linux/Centos Requires the target Linux OS support "yum" install command.
+Please deploy this application onto a Centos or RedHat Linux Requires the target Linux OS support "yum" install command.
 Requires the target Linux OS have been imported the publich ssh key from ansible node to allow be accessible via SSH from ansible node.

 Usage:
 ./installSinatra <username@hostname:ssh-port>